Flow Effects on Jet quenching with Detailed Balance: Introduction

-{\it Introduction} --- One of the most striking features of nucleus-nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) is the collective flow.
-This phenomenon has been a subject of intensive theoretical and experimental studies\cite{Lorstad,Voloshin1,Wiedemann1,Voloshin2}.
+One of the most striking features of nucleus-nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) is the collective flow.
+In recent years this phenomenon has been a subject of intensive theoretical and experimental studies\cite{Lorstad,Voloshin1,Wiedemann1,Voloshin2}.
 It is believed that the medium produced in nucleus-nucleus collsions at RHIC equilibrates efficiently and builds up a flow field.